- Impressive battery life

 That overall size and weight is a big improvement on the Fenix 5X Plus model though, which came in at 96g and offered a slightly lower resolution screen.
 The extra screen estate improves the experience of reading maps and increases the amount of data you can glance during an activity.

 While the case has jumped up in size, the thickness hasn't.
 It's dropped to 14.9mm (from 17.5mm on the 5X Plus) and while that still might make it a hulking watch for some still, Fenix 5X Plus owners will notice the difference.

 From a purely aesthetic perspective, the 6X Pro comes in the standard black design option featuring a black strap and dark metallic bezel.
 If you’re looking for something more eye-catching you've got the options of Sapphire editions that come with a carbon gray DLC or a chestnut leather band.
 You can also pick from one of the many different, but fairly pricey bands available through Garmin.

 The underside of the Fenix 6X Pro is where you’ll find Garmin's optical sensors (HR and SpO2) along with the USB charging connector – the same you’ll find in the previous Fenix 5 range.

 In terms of interacting with the 6X, there are five buttons positioned around the outside of that big watch face.
-These control the backlight, activities, navigation of the full-screen dashboard and a back button.
-The bulk of the features within the watch are accessible through the dashboard which acts as an overview of everything that the watch does.
+These control the backlight, activities, navigation of the full-screen dashboard, and a back button.
+The bulk of the features within the watch is accessible through the dashboard which acts as an overview of everything that the watch does.

 Activities sit in a separate menu where you can quickly scroll through the various options and start tracking.
 Not every activity is displayed in the quick menu, so you’ll need to modify it to incorporate more specialist activities or even customizable multisport activities.